yuqil725/oss-enterprise/ISSUE_TEMPLATE/using-oss-projects.md

 ## Internal Process

-- [ ] Notify the xyz team that you intend to use this project
+- [ ] Notify the aipaca team that you intend to use this project